Short C-23 Sherpa: Design and development

 The Short 330 was developed by Short Brothers of Belfast from their earlier Short SC.7 Skyvan STOL utility transport.
 The 330 has a longer wingspan and fuselage than the Skyvan, while retaining the Skyvan's square shaped fuselage cross section, allowing it to carry up to 30 passengers while retaining good short field characteristics.
 The 330 entered commercial service in 1976.

 In addition to the passenger aircraft, Shorts also planned two freight versions.
 The Short 330-UTT (for Utility Tactical Transport) was a military transport version fitted with a strengthened cabin floor and paratroop doors, which was sold in small numbers, primarily to Thailand, which purchased four.
 The Short Sherpa was a freighter fitted with a full-width rear cargo door/ramp.
 This version first flew on 23 December 1982, with the first order for 18 aircraft being placed by the United States Air Force in March 1983.
 These aircraft were assigned to Military Airlift Command (MAC) for the European Distribution System Aircraft (EDSA) role, flying cargo and personnel between United States Air Forces in Europe (USAFE) air bases.
+Eventually, 60 would be procured by for the U.S. armed forces and serve well into the 21st century.
+The C-23 Sherpa was the winner of a competition to enhance cargo delivery in that theater.
+One of its competitors as that time was the CASA C.212 Aviocar.

 The Sherpa's cabin is 6.5 ft (1.98 m) wide, 6.5 ft (1.98 m) high and 29 ft (8.84 m) long.
 It offers a cargo volume of 1,230 cu ft (34.83 m3), with a cargo capacity of 8,000 lb (3,629 kg).
 The Sherpa is also capable of operating from unpaved runways and making short takeoff and landings (STOL).

 In U.S. military service, the Short 330 was designated C-23A Sherpa.
 The C-23B Sherpa is similar to the C-23A, but with cabin windows.
 The C-23B+ Short 360 derivative was created by replacing the rear fuselage of Short 360s obtained on the second-hand market with the twin tail and rear loading ramp of the Short Sherpa.

-The C-23 was produced at the Short Brothers' facility in Belfast, Northern Ireland for the U.S. Department of Defense.
+The C-23 was produced at the Short Brothers' facility in Belfast, Northern Ireland.